-Section 5 PeakTrak
+Section 4 PeakTrak

+4.1 Overview

+4.1.1 PeakTrak Window Elements

-5.1 Overview PeakTrak is the software that controls the ACCQ Prep .
+PeakTrak is the software that controls the ACCQPrep.
 This section discusses the basic functionality of PeakTrak when operated via the touchscreen or a remote browser window.

-5.1.1 PeakTrak Window Elements The MAIN window displays the current METHOD FILE.
+The Main window displays the current Method File.
 From this window you can access many of PeakTrak's features, view the system status, and view or edit the method file settings.
-The ele- ments of the MAIN window are the: Menu - The topmost item in the window is the PEAKTRAK MENU from which you can access all of PeakTrak's features.
+The elements of the Main window are the:

+Menu - The topmost item in the window is the PeakTrak Menu from which you can access all of PeakTrak's features.

 System Status - PeakTrak displays the system status to the right of the menu.
+Status messages may include:

+- · system mode

-Status messages may include: • system mode current position in a run, expressed in time or column volumes · current %B · flow rate Main Region - This area is where you can view or modify method file settings.
-Frequently used method settings are displayed on the METHOD EDITOR window.
+- · current position in a run, expressed in time or column volumes

+- · current %B

+- · flow rate

+Main Region - This area is where you can view or modify method file settings.
+Frequently used method settings are displayed on the MAIN window, while advanced method settings are displayed on the METHOD EDITOR window.

-Many of the PEAKTRAK WINDOWS contain these main elements, or a subset of them.
+Many of the PEAKTRAK WINDOWS contain these main elements, or a subset of them (Figure 4-1).